-10 Inspirations for Outstanding Black Friday Promotions in 2021
+10 Inspirations for Black Friday Promotions in 2022

 Black Friday and Cyber Monday are the two days with the most promotional activities during the whole year in the US and in many other countries.
 According to Adobe Digital, e-commerce purchases this time of year in 2019 reached $16.8 billion.
 Running promotions for Black Friday and Cyber Monday is a must for most companies, as otherwise they may lose sales to their competitors.
 Are you planning to jump on the discounting bandwagon this year?

 In this blog post, I will cover 10 inspirations for Black Friday campaigns based on real-life use cases.
 I tried to pick offers that differ from each other to show you various examples of promotion conditions that you can offer on Black Friday.

 10 Black Friday promotion inspirations (with examples)